HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     ![](../../../../assets/HCL_Content_Reporting_Updates_Button.png)

 2. On the **Updates** page, there is a table showing the bulk updates that were triggered.
-This table has four columns:
+This table has five columns:

     - **Update**: This column indicates whether the bulk update is ongoing or completed.
 Once complete, there is a summary of items that have been processed.
 This summary shows how many items were updated and how many failed.
 This column also contains a button to show the report dialog to check the details of each item that has been processed.
     - **Action**: This column shows actions that were taken on the bulk update.
     - **Requested by**: This column shows who triggered the bulk update process.
     - **Updated on**: This column shows when the bulk update was triggered.
+    - **Polling ID**:

     ![](../../../../assets/HCL_Content_Reporting_Updates_Page.png)